 While pregnant, the muscles in your abdomen and stomach region have to make room for your growing baby.
 This results in the organs and muscles in your stomach moving around.
 After you give birth, vaginally or through Cesarean, your muscles and organs have to go back to their original placement.

-During this time period, usually a few weeks after giving birth, your stomach muscles are very weak and it is difficult to do a lot of tasks, especially if you have had a C-Section.
-Anything that requires any sort of abdominal strength is difficult to accomplish, and if you’re body is healing from being cut open, it can make it even more uncomfortable.
+During this time period, usually a few weeks after giving birth, your stomach muscles are very weak and it is difficult to do a lot of tasks.
+It is especially difficult if you have had a C-Section.
+Anything that requires any sort of abdominal strength is difficult to accomplish.
+And if you’re body is still healing, it can make it even more uncomfortable.

 “Sometimes I had to get a wheelchair to get around because I was in so much pain.”

-The second time around, Chelsea was prepared, she came home three days after delivering her second child and immediately put on an Bellefit abdominal binder designed for women who have undergone birth through a C-section.
+The second time around, Chelsea prepared, she came home three days after delivering her second child and immediately put on an Bellefit abdominal binder.

 “I just felt so much better,” she said.
 “I felt like I was able to walk around, get up and down the stairs a lot easier – even laughing, I didn’t feel like my stitches were gonna come out when I was wearing my girdle.”